cakeezer/docs.particular.net/tutorials/nservicebus-101/lesson-5/tutorial.md

 ### Replay a message

-If you used the [Particular Platform Installer](/platform/installer/) to install MSMQ, you should already have the [ServiceControl](/servicecontrol/) and [ServicePulse](/servicepulse/) tools installed.
+If you used the [Particular Platform Installer](/platform/installer/), you should already have the [ServiceControl](/servicecontrol/) and [ServicePulse](/servicepulse/) tools installed.
 You may want to re-run the Platform Installer and ensure that the checkboxes for ServiceControl and ServicePulse are already checked, and install them if necessary.

 {{NOTE:
 ServiceControl is installed as a Windows service named **Particular ServiceControl** and has no user interface.
 It exposes a web API at `http://localhost:33333/api` when [default settings are used](/servicecontrol/creating-config-file.md#host-settings).
 The API is used to serve information to the [ServicePulse](/servicepulse/) and [ServiceInsight](/serviceinsight/) tools.